Lošinj Airport

 Lošinj Airport (IATA: LSZ, ICAO: LDLO) is a privately owned public airport 3.2 nautical miles (5.9 km) from Mali Lošinj on the island of Lošinj, Croatia.
 It is registered for domestic and international traffic.

+It is one of five island airports in the country (the most notable being Krk island's Rijeka Airport and Brač Airport on the eponymous island).

 Overview

-The runway is 900 m long and 30 m wide, and is equipped with 1C signalization according to the ICAO.
+The runway is 900 m long and 30 m wide, and is equipped with 1C signalization, according to the ICAO.
 A non-precision instrument approach using an NDB located near the city is published.
 The runway and taxiways are paved with asphalt.
 Two taxiways are positioned at 45° from the runway.

 The traffic consists primarily of small aircraft.
-It was built in 1985 when Croatia was still part of Yugoslavia and it was built as a general aviation airport for the air sports.
+It was built as a general aviation airport for air sports in 1985 when Croatia was still part of Yugoslavia.

 Airlines and destinations

-As of February 2021, there are no regular flights scheduled and the airport.
+As of February 2021, there are no regular flights scheduled.
 The sole remaining seasonal route by Silver Air to Lugano is not scheduled for resumption in the wake of the COVID-19 pandemic.